 Nathaniel was silent.

-Meanwhile, the Vice Principal walked with the deputy Sheriff and exited the building into the falling snow.
-As they follow the blood smears and dribbles down the hallway, they trace it outside which led to the stairwell outside.
+Meanwhile, the Vice Principal walked with the deputy Sheriff and followed the blood trail along the hall and the hand prints on the wall and lockers.
+As they exited the building into the falling snow, they traced it outside which led to the stairwell outside.
 It was light enough out to see clearly the frozen blood and his frozen jacket frozen in the snow and ice.

 “Alright, seal it off.
-It is evidence and a crime scene.”
-Came the reply and the Deputy managed to pull out the yellow tape.
+It is evidence and a crime scene.” the reply crackled over the radio and the Deputy managed to pull out the yellow tape.
 The Vice Principal had turned to walk to the office, remembering one more thing he had to perform this morning… that the staff had to know about this incident.
-As he walks in, his hands were still covered in the student’s blood after digging away the fresh snow to uncover the blood layer underneath, discovering the dark secret that they found.
+As he walked in, his hands were still covered in the student’s blood after digging away the fresh snow to uncover the blood layer underneath, discovering the dark secret that they found.

 Washing his hands quickly in the office sink, he moves to the P.A system on the desk cattycorner from Karen Metzler’s desk, the Office Secretary and he takes the seat with a sigh.